Variance of the Number of Zeroes of Shift-Invariant Gaussian Analytic Functions: Introduction

 \subsection{Acknowledgements}

 I thank Mikhail Sodin for his advice and encouragement during all stages of this work.
+I am grateful to Jeremiah Buckley, who contributed most of the arguments in Appendix~\ref{sec: tec}.
 I also thank Boris Tsirelson for his interest and suggestions which stimulated the research, and Boris Hanin for a useful discussion.
 I am grateful to Alon Nishry and Igor Wigman for reading the original draft carefully and pointing out some errors.